-- a.
-Meet Ohio Department of Education/ partner school requirements for earning a high school diploma. - b.
-Meet all CCCTC criteria for earning a career path certificate.
+- Meet Ohio Department of Education and Workforce/partner school requirements for earning a high school diploma. - b.
+Meet all CCCTC criteria for earning a career path certificate. - c.

-- c.
 Return ALL uniforms (student is responsible for cost of lost or stolen items) - d.
 Pay all student fees. - e.
-Buy or borrow a cap and gown. - f.
-Buy or borrow dress clothes to wear under cap and gown.

-g.
-Successfully complete all components of the senior capstone project. \\Students MUST attend both scheduled practices to take part in the senior awards program.
+Buy or borrow a partner school district approved cap and gown. - f.
+Buy or borrow dress clothes to wear under cap and gown. - g.
+Successfully complete all components of the senior capstone project. - Students MUST attend scheduled practice to take part in the senior awards program. - Students are permitted to wear only the cap and gown approved by their partner district.
+Students are only permitted to wear stoles provided by their partner district that only contain partner school logos/text.
+The only exception is for students who have already enlisted in the military as these students may wear a military stole. - Students are not permitted to decorate graduation caps for the CCCTC Senior Awards Ceremony